Beau Brieske

-Beau Brieske (/'brɪskiː/ BRISK-ee; born April 5, 1998) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
+Beau Conner Brieske (/'brɪskiː/ BRISK-ee; born April 4, 1998) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).

 Amateur career

 Brieske attended Perry High School in Gilbert, Arizona, graduating in 2016.
 He spent two years playing college baseball at Glendale Community College before transferring to Colorado State University Pueblo for his junior season.
 As a junior, Brieske started 14 games in which he went 7–5 with a 5.42 ERA and 116 strikeouts over 79 2/3 innings.
-Following the season's end, he was selected by the Detroit Tigers in the 27th round of the 2019 Major League Baseball draft.

 Professional career

+Brieske was drafted by the Detroit Tigers in the 27th round, with the 802nd overall selection, of the 2019 Major League Baseball draft.

-Brieske signed with Detroit and made his professional debut with the Rookie-level Gulf Coast League Tigers and was promoted to the Lakeland Flying Tigers of the Class A-Advanced Florida State League to end the season.
+Brieske signed with Detroit and made his professional debut with the Rookie-level Gulf Coast League Tigers and was promoted to the Lakeland Flying Tigers of the High–A Florida State League to end the season.
 Over 20 1/3 innings between both teams, he went 3–1 with a 3.10 ERA.
 He did not play a minor league game in 2020 due to the cancellation of the season caused by the COVID-19 pandemic.
 Brieske began the 2021 season with the West Michigan Whitecaps of the High-A Central and was promoted to the Erie SeaWolves of the Double-A Northeast in late July.
 Over 21 starts between the two clubs, he pitched to a 9–4 record and 3.12 ERA with 116 strikeouts over 106 2/3 innings.